serenahuynh/MentorYOUniverse/README.md

 You’re a star in this galaxy.
 You, your peers, and your potential mentors/mentees are light years away from each other!
 But no matter how far you guys are, Mentor YOUniverse will bring you all together.

 Spectra 4.0 Hackathon Submission [VENUS]
-Focus on underrepresented genders community

 Name: Mentor YOUniverse
+Focuses on underrepresented genders community to find mentors.
-Match underrepresented genders mentors and mentees Show vague location
+Show vague location
 Categories: academic, profession/career, mental, life decisions Galaxy = Main page